 DEDICATED AND SKILLED LAWYER

-Ms. Rubenstein has served as the chairperson and is a member of the Vermont Bar Association Family Law Committee.
+Ms. Rubenstein has served as the chairperson and is a member of the Vermont Bar Association Section of Family Law.
 She was also a member of the Family Court Project and the Permanency Planning Implementation Committee (juvenile court).
 She was a founding member and co-chairperson of the Vermont Bar Association Section of Collaborative Law and served as chairperson or co-chairperson from its inception until August 2014.
 She has been the secretary, vice president and president of the Washington County Bar Association.
 Ms. Rubenstein is also a member of the International Academy of Collaborative Professionals and the National Organization of Social Security Claims Representatives.